jpmckeown/pitch-sorted/pitch-ideas.md

 Ideas
-+ video of sheep in clamp being painted
-+ say 2 weeks per level
++ dont list obvious roles
 + explain focus of each week
-+ say "air/breathing space" later levels
-+ at end say it will change
++ mini GIFs or images in a grid e.g. 2 rows (see Eden Sky)

 # Ideas from other game pitches

-cursive font for heading
++ cursive font for heading

 "Why I want to make this game"
 Aims eg deliveringSmiles pair-programmng

 "Help!"

-one Inspiration header slide e.g. W&G2
+one Inspiration header slide then following slides have their own titles e.g. W&G2

 Roles all on 1 screen e.g. Sklarski bullet points